tc-hib/go-winres/README.md

 * `"OTHER"`
 * `42`

 Windows Explorer will display `"APP"` because it is the first one.
-Icons are order by name in case sensitive ascending order, then by ID.
+Icons are sorted by name in case sensitive ascending order, then by ID.

 `42` is an ID, not a name, this is why it comes last.